-When a palette creation command is received such as Configure Image Data (Ecv#W), Simple Color (Ecr#U), or an HP-GL/2 IN, the created palette overwrites the active palette and is assigned the current palette select ID, which is unchanged.
+When a palette creation command is received such as Configure Image Data (Ecv#W), Simple Color (Ecr#U), or an HP-GL/2 IN, the created palette overwrites the active palette and is assigned the current palette select ID.

-A palette popped from the stack overwrites the active palette, and is assigned the current palette select ID, which is unchanged.
+A palette popped from the stack overwrites the active palette, and is assigned the current palette select ID.

-EcE resets the palette select ID value to 0 and deletes all palettes in the palette stack and palette store, including the active palette which is replaced by a default PCL fixed black and white palette with a palette select ID value of 0.
+EcE resets the palette select ID value to 0 and deletes all palettes in the palette stack and palette store, including the active palette, which is replaced by a default PCL fixed black and white palette with a palette ID of 0.